 The Boll weevil beetle is scientifically named Anthonomus Grandis, and it feeds on flowers and cotton buds.
 It is supposed to be endemic to Central America.
-Late 19th century, it travelled from Mexico to the United States.
-By 1920s, it infested all the cotton growing areas of the US, disturbing the people working in America and the industries over there.
+Late 19th century, it traveled from Mexico to the United States.
+By the 1920s, it infested all the cotton-growing areas of the US, disturbing the people working in America and the industries over there.
 Towards the end of the 20th century, it turned into a dangerous pest in South America also.
 Ever since 1978, the program to eradicate Boll Weevil in the US necessitated total cultivation to start once more in several affected regions.

 The fully grown Boll weevil differs in their size, based on the food it gets while in the stage of a larvae; however, its average size is around 1/4 inch.
 This is inclusive of its snout which is curved and long, measuring half the length of its body.
 During Spring, the developed Boll weevils, come out from an inactive condition, and in a period of several weeks, their pale yellow color turns to black or gray.